Aleph-One-Marathon/mac-frameworks/ffmpeg/README.txt

+FFmpeg compilation requires pkg-config and Glib.
+The build script assumes the necessary components are installed in /usr/local/bin.

 For support reasons, only specific codecs are enabled in FFmpeg.
-When updating the list, also update the "ffmpeg.mk" file in this directory -- that file defines the options to use in the MXE Windows cross-compile.
+When updating the list, also update the "ffmpeg.mk" file used in the MXE Windows cross-compile.

 The following formats are enabled for Aleph One: